bazelbuild/rules_kotlin/README.md

 ## Custom `kotlinc` distribution (and version)

-To choose a different `kotlinc` distribution (only 1.3 variants supported), do the following in your `WORKSPACE` file (or import from a `.bzl` file:
+To choose a different `kotlinc` distribution (1.3 and 1.4 variants supported), do the following in your `WORKSPACE` file (or import from a `.bzl` file:

 ```python